josiasmat/pitch-circles/README.md

 ## MIDI input

-Press `F9` to request access to a MIDI input port to the browser.
+Press `F9` to request access to a MIDI input port from the browser.
 This will enable you to get the notes highlighted when you play them!

 In the case some notes get stuck, press `ESC` to reset them.